leonklinke/opensource_nodejs-full-stack-boilerplate/README.md

 exit
 ```

-You can use a client like workbench as well accessing: *localhost:3308* and create the `project` database
+You can use a client like workbench or access: *localhost:3308* and create the `project` database

-Now lets make the migrations
+Now lets make the migrations:

 ```
 $ ./goto back